wx13/jedi/README.txt

 You can just run "ruby editor.rb".
 Or put is somewhere in your path and give it execute permission.
 Rename it whatever you like.

+I do the following.
+I create a directory ~/.jedi (jedi = Jason's EDItor) containing the files config.rb and history.yaml.
+It also contains a directory called snippets.
+Snippets is where I keep snippets of useful code for modifying text.
+Then I put the following line in my .bashrc file:

+	alias jedi='ruby $HOME/bin/editor.rb -s $HOME/.jedi -y $HOME/.jedi/history.yaml'

 Options